 We are required to have emergency drills each month.
 These drills will consist of fire drills, tornado drills, lock out drills, hold in place drills, bus evacuation drills, lock down drills and other emergency preparedness drills.

-See appendix for a copy of the Standard Response Protocol (SRP) Fire Drills:
+Fire Drills:

 - 1. The signal for the drill will be the ringing of the fire alarm. - 2.
 When the signal is given, students and teachers are to stop work immediately.
 Everyone shall leave the room in single file and go toward the indicated exit.